gldeng/universe/formal_theory/formal_theory_entropy_life_en.md

 $$\frac{dS_{production}}{dt} = \int_V \sigma_S dV > 0$$

-The characteristic of living systems is their ability to significantly reduce the endogenous entropy rate through information processing ($\Phi_I$) and to export entropy to the environment through metabolic activities.
+The characteristic of living systems is their ability to significantly reduce the endogenous entropy rate through information processing ($`\Phi_I`$) and to export entropy to the environment through metabolic activities.

 ### Maintenance of Negative Entropy Structures